 Sensitivity Differences in Autism – Sensory Overload

-Sensory Overload in autistic people means that the views of the autistic individuals are very sharp.
+Sensory Overload in people with autism means that the views of the individuals with autism are very sharp.
 For example, they pay attention to the fluffy pieces on the carpet, they complain about airborne dust, they do not like bright lights, and even they may be afraid of extreme light flashes.
 Child with sensory can even notice the vibrations of light under fluorescent lights and the whole room vibrates for them.
 People with hyper-hearing often sleep very lightly, fear sudden unpredictable sounds (eg phone ring, baby cry), they can even be horrified from the storm, crowd and haircut.
 They usually close their ears when noise is painful for them, but others in the room may not be aware of any disturbing noise.
 Sometimes, child with sensory make repetitive voices to block other disturbing noises.